0ff5ec/rust/mygrep/README.md

 ### Command line tool for faster search

-This is a simple grep cli tool build with rust.
+This is a simple grep cli tool built with rust.

 Currently this allows you to search for a string in a specified file.